undergrad-partner-school

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Alabama State University.

-All in all, campus life at Alabama State University is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Alabama State University is rich and vibrant and provides everything most students need.

 Career Services